nameisis/cache/README.md

 Without **attributes** parameter, cache key for route is made from all of GET and POST parameters.
 Without **expires** parameter, cache is saved for unlimited ttl which means that it will be valid until deleted.

-If the same parameter exist in GET and POST, value of **GET** parameter will be used.
+If the same parameter exist in multiple methods, value of **GET** parameter will be used.

+This bundle supports 4 different methods for saving cache:
+* GET
+* POST
+* USER
+* MIXED

+*GET* and *POST* are pretty obvious, cache are made from GET or POST parameters.
+*USER* method has to have TokenStorageInterface service provided in defined service.
+This method allows saving cache for any parameter that authorized user have, for example, id or email.
+*MIXED* method just mixes all other methods, so you don't have to list all needed methods like GET, POST, USER, but just use one overall method.

 @Cache annotation takes two optional parameters: expires and attributes.
 **expires** sets maximum ttl for given cache.